Home » Blog » How To Master The Knuckleball

 The origin of the knuckleball has been credited to Toad Ramsey and Eddie Cicotte in the early 20th century.
 From then, only a handful of pitchers have been able to master the knuckleball completely.

 It is incredibly difficult to perfect for throwers because of all the instantaneous movement changes required to throw it.
-Moreover, knucklers are very effective in major and minor leagues when it comes to getting quick outs.
+Additionally, knucklers are very effective in major and minor leagues when it comes to getting quick outs.

 As the batters in the major leagues are used to 90-95mph pitches, a knuckleball being slow and floating can be incomprehensible for batters to pick up so early.
-The incomprehensibility of the throw and the difficulty of the technique is what makes the knuckleball such an important pitch in baseball.

 Why is it So Difficult to Hit a Knuckleball?